haiderCho/HandyPy/BrowserQ6Fluent/README.md

-# Epic Browser - User Guide
+# NHC Browser - User Guide

 ## Overview
-Epic Browser is a modern, feature-rich web browser built with PyQt6 and Qt WebEngine (Chromium-based).
-It provides a fast, secure browsing experience with all the essential features you need.
+NHC Browser is a modern, feature-rich web browser built with PyQt6, Qt WebEngine (Chromium-based), and PyQt-Fluent-Widgets.
+It provides a fast, secure browsing experience with a beautiful Fluent Design interface.

 ## Features